Back to blog

 WaveguideClosed-form analytical modelAnalytical today; higher-fidelity refresh on the roadmap

-Ring resonatorAdd-drop transfer fnTrained AI surrogate (FNO, resonant)
+Ring resonatorAdd-drop transfer fnPlanned AI surrogate (FNO, resonant; pending FDTD corpus)

-Grating coupler1D analytical pitch + dutyTrained AI surrogate (MLP)
+Grating coupler1D analytical pitch + dutyPlanned AI surrogate (MLP; pending FDTD corpus)

-Photonic crystal2D band-gap stubTrained AI surrogate (GraphSAGE, lattice)
+Photonic crystal2D band-gap stubPlanned AI surrogate (GraphSAGE, lattice; pending FDTD corpus)

 Five vendor exporters